6 Medical Tests To Diagnose Heart Problems

-A holter monitor is a battery-operated device which records your heart activity (ECG) continuously for 24 to 48 hours or longer.
-It is the size of a small camera and has wires which attach small electrodes onto your skin.
+A Holter monitor is a battery-operated device that records your heart activity continuously for up to a week.
+It is a very small device attached to electrodes on your skin.

-Why is this done: While ECG testing lets the doctor look at activity within the heart, it is only during that window of time and abnormal heart symptoms may come and go.
-Therefore, monitoring over time while the patient goes about their daily activities may be required.
+Why is this done: While an ECG test allows the doctor to look at the activity within the heart, results only reflect for activities recorded during that window.
+Abnormal heart symptoms may come and go unpredictably.
+Therefore, it may be required to monitor over time while the patient goes about their daily activities.

-An Electrophysiology Study (EP Study) is a detailed evaluation of the electrical activity in one’s heart.
-Catheters inserted into the body are guided by a fluoroscopy machine into the heart.
-These catheters sense the electrical activity of the heart and are able to stimulate increased heartbeats.
+An EP study is a detailed evaluation of the electrical activity in one’s heart.
+During an EP study, catheters inserted into the body are guided by a fluoroscopy machine into the heart.
+These catheters sense the electrical activity of the heart, and are able to stimulate increased heartbeats.

-The TEE test utilises ultrasound technology to provide a close look at the heart’s valves and chambers.
-This is done by placing the ultrasound equipment on an endoscope, a thin and flexible instrument, and guiding it down the patient’s esophagus.
+The TEE test also utilises ultrasound technology to provide a closer look at the heart’s valves and chambers.
+This is done by placing the ultrasound equipment on an endoscope – a thin and flexible instrument, and guiding it down the patient’s oesophagus.
 Once in position, pictures of the heart are obtained at various angles using ultrasound technology.

-Why is this done: A TEE test is usually performed when a specialist needs to assess the overall health and function of the heart’s valves and chambers.
+Why this is done: A TEE test is usually performed when a specialist needs to accurately assess the heart’s valves and chambers.
 A TEE allows for a closer look at the small and detailed structures of the heart as well as its associated vessels.
-This test also helps to check for abnormalities or diseases within the heart structure such as pericardial disease.